Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 Maple Tree Square 1968 – City of Vancouver Archives #780-689

-You’ll need an obligatory photo of the steam clock, and remember the whistle and steam comes every 15 minutes.
+You’ll need an obligatory photo of the Gastown Steam Clock, and remember the whistle and steam comes every 15 minutes.
 If you’re there in the evening, watch out for one of our Lost Souls of Gastown guides walking by!
-As you walk the cobblestone streets and check out the boutique stores and hip restaurants and bars, make sure to look out for the Hotel Europe, a flatiron building and much-loved Gastown icon.
+As you stroll the cobblestone streets and explore boutique stores, hip restaurants, and bars, make sure to notice the Hotel Europe, a flatiron building and much-loved Gastown icon.
+This stop is a must-see on any self-guided walking tour of Downtown Vancouver.

 Address (Steam Clock): 305 Water St